Phhofm/upscale/docs/multimodels.md

 <script setup lang="ts">
 import ImageSliderGithub from './components/imageslidergithub.vue' // the vue image slider example comparison component

+//HTML5 Fullscreen API
+const fullscreenEnabled = document.fullscreenEnabled; //check if fullscreen is possible function enterFullscreen(elementName) {
+  var element = document.getElementById(elementName);
+  if(element.requestFullscreen) {
+    element.requestFullscreen();
+  } else if(element.msRequestFullscreen) {      // for IE11 (remove June 15, 2022)
+    element.msRequestFullscreen();
+  } else if(element.webkitRequestFullscreen) {  // iOS Safari
+    element.webkitRequestFullscreen();
+  }
+}

+// reset button, to keep it simple this will reset all examples.
+This is simply because when entering fullscreen mode, dragging/moving the image out of view, and pressing esc, the image will have 'vanished' (not in view anymore) so i thought id add a reset button import { ref } from 'vue';
+const componentKey = ref(0);

+const forceRerender = () => {
+  componentKey.value += 1;
+};
 </script>

 # Multiple Models

-This Page contains examples that were upscaled with multiple models for you to visually compare the outputs of these models against each other.
+This page contains the full examples of images that have been upscaled with multiple different models for you to visually compare the outputs of these models against each other.
+If you would like to see a smaller selection, head on over to my [favorites page](./favorites.md).
-The embedded imgsli examples can be zoomed in for a more detailed comparison, and you can enable fullscreen mode by clicking on the right bottom button.
-The visual comparison works also better on a bigger display like a desktop monitor instead of a small mobile phone screen.

-In this following youtube video I am talking about my oldest and smallest comparison set 1, which included only some universal upscaling models.
-The newer sets are bigger and feature more models.
+Here I demonstrate how I was comparing different model outputs with each other, it features my oldest example which included only around 20 universal upscaling models.
+The examples on this page are newer and now contain some 300+ outputs in comparison.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/0TYRDmQ5LZk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Examples

-These examples are automatically updated ~~since the vue component fetches all the images for the examples from my github sources folder on each browser visit~~.
-Models used may differ for each image since this approach is now example-based and not set-based.
-Generally these examples include >300 different models.
+These examples feature 300+ model ouputs and display all of my generated output from the respective github folder.
+Bear in mind that some of these models serve a different purpose than upscaling, like for example some 1x denoising models.
+You find the links to the input image and all the generated outputs in the 'Details' Section beneath each example, in case you wanted to do your own upscaling comparison.
+>Example Controls: Left mouse button to drag the image or to move the slider, mouse wheel to zoom in, right mouse button to toggle left model on/off, releasing middle mouse button will activate a short flicker test for the left side of the slider.
+Do not work on mobile.

 ### Photo